Details:

 Juan Arango Palacios’ vibrant narrative paintings depict places and people that highlight both queer identities and other marginalized communities.
 The artist’s lush works are centered on uplifting the queer experience—while also exploring the artist’s own experience of growing up in a post-colonial context in Colombia and the United States.
 Arango Palacios’ work builds a vivid and whimsical world of sanctuary and celebration.

-Juan Arango Palacios was born in Pereira, Colombia in 1997.
-The artist received a BFA from the School of the Art Institute of Chicago in Illinois in 2020.
+Juan Arango Palacios was born in 1997 in Pereira, Colombia, and lives in Chicago, IL.
+Arango Palacios received a BFA from the School of the Art Institute of Chicago in Chicago, IL (2020).

-Arango Palacois has participated in artist residencies at The Macedonia Institute in Chatham, New York (2022); the Bed Stuy Art Residency in Brooklyn, New York (2021); and the Yale Norfolk Summer School of Art Residency at Yale University in Norfolk, Connecticut (2019).
+Arango Palacios’ work was featured in the 2020/21 viewing program at the Drawing Center in New York City.
+Arango Palacios has participated in artist residencies at The Macedonia Institute in Chatham, NY (2022); the Bed Stuy Art Residency in Brooklyn, NY (2021); and the Yale Norfolk Summer School of Art Residency at Yale University in Norfolk, CT (2019).

 Juan Arango Palacios: